BioClub/htbaa.bioclub.tokyo/content/_index.md

 ### Milestone 2

-In order to reach Milestone 2 and continue being a Committed Listener at BioClub, you need to do the following:
+In order to reach Milestone 2 and continue being a Committed Listener at BioClub, you need to do the following until March 10th 2pm ET.

-- [ ] **Make HW 1-5 until March 10th 2pm ET**.
+- [ ] Make HW 1-5.
 We understand that finishing HW 100% is difficult, but you need to have some content for each week.
 Having no content (or non-working links) means you did not do the HW.
 - [ ] Attend at least 33% of BioClub Review Meetings.
 Week 1 will not count, as you were not officially assigned to a node year.
 We will calculate attendance from Week 2 - Weeke 5.
 - [ ] Share your 3 Project Ideas on the Shared CL Slide Deck - and on your website
 - [ ] Send a message in the [BioClub Category](https://forum.htgaa.org/c/bioclub/19) on the Forum